• Skip to primary navigation

 Expense Tracking

-Ideally, side hustlers and solopreneurs will use a seperate credit card or bank account for all their expenses.
+Ideally, side hustlers and solopreneurs will use a separate credit card or bank account for all their expenses.
 Then you can simply connect that card or account as your expenses account, and the app will categorize those expenses for you.

 If you’re not quite that organized, you can connect all your credit cards and bank accounts and categorize expenses as they come in.